U.S. airlines, airports tighten security in DC-area after unrest

-(Reuters) -U.S airlines and law enforcement agencies have bolstered security at Washington-area airports on Thursday after supporters of President Donald Trump caused mayhem in the U.S. capital in an attempt to overturn his election loss.
+(Reuters) -U.S airlines and law enforcement agencies bolstered security at Washington-area airports on Thursday after supporters of President Donald Trump stormed the U.S. Capitol, and a top lawmaker urged authorities to ban them from flying.

+“We already saw reports of ‘unruly mobs’ in air on the way to Washington, D.C.,” the Democratic chairman of the House Homeland Security Committee, Bennie Thompson, said in a statement.
+“It does not take much imagination to envision how they might act out on their way out of D.C. if allowed to fly unfettered.”

+He urged the Transportation Security Administration (TSA) and the Federal Bureau of Investigation to add all individuals identified as having entered the Capitol building to a no-fly list.

-“Passengers can expect to see an increased law enforcement presence as they travel through the airports,” a Metropolitan Washington Airports Authority spokesman said on Thursday.
+Earlier, a Metropolitan Washington Airports Authority spokesman said passengers can expect to see an increased law enforcement presence as they travel through airports.

-The Washington disruption on Wednesday, in which four people died, followed reports of unruly Trump supporters on flights into the Washington area and prompted a prominent union leader to call for them to be barred from commercial flights out of the region.
+A prominent union leader has also called for the Trump supporters to be barred from commercial flights out of the region.

-“The mob mentality behavior that took place on several flights to the D.C. area ... was unacceptable and threatened the safety and security of every single person on board,” Sara Nelson, president of the Association of Flight Attendants-CWA (AFA) representing workers at 17 airlines, said in a statement late on Wednesday.

 United Airlines, American Airlines and Delta Air Lines said they were working closely with law enforcement agencies to keep people safe and would continue enforcing strict mask policies on flights.